thayronarrais/docker-laravel-postgres-nginx/README.md

 # laravel-docker-postgres
-Simple docker-compose for Laravel, with postgresql, reddis, nginx, php-fpm
+Simple docker-compose for Laravel, with postgresql, reddis, nginx and php-fpm
 # Pre-requisites
 * Docker running on the host machine.
 * Docker compose running on the host machine.